TNO/knowledge-engine-SPARQL-endpoint/README.md

 In the current version only SPARQL SELECT queries are accepted that have a basic graph pattern in the WHERE clause.
 In addition, a FILTER construct can be added as well.
 Other constructs will be handled in future versions of the endpoint.

-The result of the query will be returned as a SPARQL 1.1 Query Results JSON Format as defined in `https://www.w3.org/TR/sparql11-results-json/`
+The result of the query will be returned as a SPARQL 1.1 Query Results JSON Format as defined in [https://www.w3.org/TR/sparql11-results-json/](https://www.w3.org/TR/sparql11-results-json/)

 As the endpoint is implemented as a FastAPI, more information about the routes is available in the `/docs` route of the endpoint.
+The endpoint is CORS-enabled, so it can be called for by any website as of now.
+Further limitations for this access needs to be added when necessary.

+The folder called `tests` contains a setup of a knowledge network that can be used for testing the endpoint.
+Mature Python unit test files need to be added as well.
+The current `.py` is an immature first version for this.